Pezmc/distant-socializing/README.md

 - [Facetime](https://support.apple.com/en-gb/HT204380) - Apple only video calls on Mac and iPhone, maximum 32 users
 - [Skype](https://www.skype.com/en/) - Up to 10 users, screen sharing and remote desktop
 - [Discord](https://discordapp.com/) - Chat app, with video and voice calling, no limit for voice participants
+- [HouseParty](https://houseparty.com/) - An app for iOS and Android for group video chat with up to 8 people, it also includes games such as Heads Up, Draw Something and Quizzes

 #### Paid